All Access Europe

 All Access Europe is a video album released by American rapper Eminem in 2002.
 The album contains segments of Eminem's live performances during a European tour intended to promote The Marshall Mathers LP.
 The album includes live guest appearances by "Stan" featuring Dido, "The Way I Am" featuring Marilyn Manson, and "Bitch Please II" featuring Xzibit, special features "Purple Pills" with D12 and "Forgot About Dre" with Dr. Dre.

-The album peaked at number on the Billboard's Music Video Sales chart and was certified Platinum by the Recording Industry Association of America and British Phonographic Industry.
+The album peaked at number one on the Billboard's Music Video Sales chart and was certified Platinum by the Recording Industry Association of America and British Phonographic Industry.